mohammad-rowshan/mohammad-rowshan.github.io/_pages/research.md

-## 1. CSS Codes - Construction and Decoding of Topological and qLDPC Codes
+## 1. Quantum Error Correction: Design and Decoding of Quantum LDPC, Topological, and Bosonic Codes

 ### Focus and contributions